zealdocs/zeal/README.md

 You can also use Dash's docsets by putting `.docset` directories in `$HOME/.local/share/zeal/docsets/` (Linux) or `C:\Users\[your username]\AppData\Local\zeal\docsets\` (Windows).

-## Binary packages

-An [Ubuntu PPA](https://launchpad.net/~jerzy-kozera/+archive/zeal-ppa) is available with Ubuntu Precise and Quantal packages.

-Also a 32-bit Windows binary with all dependencies is available to download from Dropbox - [zeal.zip](https://www.dropbox.com/s/gcokxsqio3tgnlo/zeal.zip) (29M).

 ## How to compile

-Currently Zeal requires Qt 5.0.
+If you prefer to compile Zeal manually, currently it requires Qt 5.0.
 To compile it, run `qmake` and `make` in the `zeal` directory.

 ## TODO